Building UX capabilities from the ground up at a global logistics company

 UX Strategy, UX Capabilities

-At first, we worked on a number of research projects across the organisation.
-This presented us with a lot of detailed but disconnected findings.
+At first, we worked on a number of research and consulting projects for separate business units across the organisation.

-This resulted in more ambitious research which mapped and explored the wider CX our client was delivering.
+This resulted in more joined-up research which mapped and explored the wider CX our client was delivering.
 Over the course of this research, we worked collaboratively with client teams across three global markets and a number of subsidiary locations.
-Our team worked alongside our client to upskill their own in-house marketing and research team.
+Our team worked alongside our client to upskill their own in-house marketing and fieldwork team.

 Multiple engagements over a two-year period.